-High doses of DHEA may stop the body from making the hormone itself.
-High doses also may be toxic to liver cells.
+High doses of DHEA may prompt the body to stop making the hormone.
+High doses may also be toxic to liver cells.
 At least one case of hepatitis has been reported.
 People who have liver disease should avoid DHEA.
 Some experts are concerned that DHEA may make liver problems worse.

 People with diabetes should not take DHEA, because it may increase insulin resistance.

 DHEA may increase the production of the male hormone testosterone.
 Women should be aware of the risk of developing signs of masculinization.
 These include loss of hair on the head, deepening of the voice, growth of hair on the face, weight gain around the waist, or acne.
 Men should be aware of the risks of too much testosterone, such as shrinkage of the testicles, aggression, male pattern baldness, high blood pressure, and possible higher risk for testosterone-related cancers.
 Call your doctor if any of these symptoms occur.